gradescope/autograder_samples/docs/specs.md

 * `"simple_format"` (default for top level output) - This is very similar to the `"html"` format option but will also convert `\n` into `<br />` and `\n\n+` into a page break.
 * `"html"` - This will render html in your output.
-Note that we sanitize out so you may not be able to use all of the normal html elements!
+Note that we sanitize the output so you may not be able to use all html elements!
+Additionally, not all tags will be styled out of the box.
 * `"md"` - This will render some basic markdown in your output.
 * `"ansi"` - This will render ansi colors similar to how the stdout renders them.
 ### Leaderboards